copods/kela-quiz/README.md

 ## Prisma Database

 We are using Prisma which is an open source database toolkit in our project.
-You can learn the main concepts of prisma from its official documentation [Prisma](https://www.prisma.io/docs/concepts)
+You can learn the main concepts of [Prisma](https://www.prisma.io/docs/concepts) from its official documentation.

 - You can check all the models/schema from `schema.prisma` file
 - If you are changing the database schema in `schema.prisma` file, you have to push the database to reflect those changes by running this command